tridz-dev/frappe-crm/frontend/docs/README.md

 - The option is only visible if the feature flag is enabled in Messenger settings.
 - The modal UI is consistent with Helpdesk ticket creation standards.
 - No backend changes are included in this update.
 - Existing Messenger features and menu actions are unaffected.

+## Important notes or dependencies

+- Always use the shared `formatDate` and `timeAgo` utilities from `@/utils` for all date and time formatting in Messenger components.
+See `messenger-date-time-standardization.md` for details.